TedObrien/mavlinklog_publisher/README.md

     ```
     MicroXRCEAgent udp4 -p 8888
     ```
-    Confirm mavlink_log ROS2 has been created with `ros2 topic list`, Look for the output.
+    Confirm mavlink_log ROS2 has been created with `ros2 topic list`.
+Look for the output.

     ```
     /uav1/fmu/in/mavlink_log